apexfarm/ApexQuery/README.md

 2. `getLocator()` - Get a `Database.QueryLocator`, can be returned in a batch class `start()` method.
 3. `count()` - Return an integer of the number of records, `count()` must be used in select.

-By default, they are running in system mode, `AccessLevel` can be supplied as parameter to change their running mode, i.e. `run(AccessLevel.USER_MODE)`.
+By default, they are running in system mode, `AccessLevel` can be supplied to change their running mode, i.e. `run(AccessLevel.USER_MODE)`.

 ```java
 List<Account> accounts = (List<Account>) Query.of(Account.SObjectType)